 ASUS PG32UQX 144Hz IPS model with VESA DisplayHDR 1400As an Amazon Associate I earn from qualifying purchases made using the “Buy” button at the bottom of this post.
 Where possible, you'll be redirected to your nearest store.
 Further information on supporting our work.

 The ‘4K’ UHD resolution can be enjoyed on a range of screen sizes.
 But as we cover in our reviews, ~32″ is something of a sweet spot in terms of immersion and pixel density.
 The ASUS PG32UQX takes this size and resolution combination and adds in plenty of extra magic.
 On the outside, the monitor looks much like other ROG Swift series members.
 A powder-coated metal stand with ‘plasma copper’ plastic elements for a bit of visual interest centrally.
 The top and side bezels have a dual-stage design, with slim panel border that’s flush with the rest of the screen plus a thin hard plastic outer component.
 The bezels are not as slim as they appear in the image below, which has a superimposed image that covers the bezels.
 The centre of the bottom bezel includes a ‘LiveDash’ 2-inch OLED panel, able to display a range of useful information or customisable graphics.
-There’s also a ‘ROG Signature’ light projector that projects a red ROG logo or design of your choice onto the desk.
+There’s also a ‘Light Signature’ light projector that projects a ROG logo or design of your choice in colour of your choice onto the desk – customisable with ‘Aura Sync’.
 The OSD (On Screen Display) is controlled by a dial and pressable buttons which face downwards underneath the centre of the bottom bezel.